API + MCP Guide

 → get_results(job_id)

-Key behavior: After the interview finishes (
+Key behavior: The preview is always auto-queued — after the interview finishes (

 Upload interview auto-approval: The interview may auto-approve in a single turn.
 If the conversation response has